apache/pekko/akka-docs/src/main/paradox/routing.md

 Java
 :  @@snip [RouterDocTest.java](/akka-docs/src/test/java/jdocs/routing/RouterDocTest.java) { #kill }

-As with the @apidoc[akka.actor.PoisonPill] message, there is a distinction between killing a router, which indirectly kills its children (who happen to be routees), and killing routees directly (some of whom may not be children.)
-To kill routees directly the router should be sent a `Kill` message wrapped in a @apidoc[akka.routing.Broadcast] message.
+As with the @apidoc[actor.PoisonPill] message, there is a distinction between killing a router, which indirectly kills its children (who happen to be routees), and killing routees directly (some of whom may not be children.)
+To kill routees directly the router should be sent a `Kill` message wrapped in a @apidoc[routing.Broadcast] message.

 Scala
 :  @@snip [RouterDocSpec.scala](/akka-docs/src/test/scala/docs/routing/RouterDocSpec.scala) { #broadcastKill }